tech-med/medlearnity.com/src/content/wpPages/pages/about/index.md

 #### I used Medlearnity to prep for USMLE Step 3, and I can't say enough great things about them.

 I used Medlearnity to prep for USMLE Step 3, and I can't say enough great things about them.
 The tutoring really helped me through the daunting task of preparing for the exam, and preparing for future standardized testing as well.
 I was assigned a tutor for the ACM -type questions and biostats, as well as a second tutor for CCS.
 I also received significant, and much needed coaching from Dr. Gohel, so I actually had a team of 3 doctors helping me prep.
-An amazing team, sure to get even the busiest scalpel back to razor sharpness!
+An amazing team, sure to get even the busiest scalpel back to razor sharpness
 ![profile-pic](https://www.medlearnity.com/wp-content/plugins/thrive-ovation/admin/img/tvo-no-photo.png)Michael O.USMLE Step 3 Student

 #### This is an outstanding organization dedicated and fully committed to your success.